 Today, the right of way looks like acres of clearcut, demolition zone.
-We can do better, and
+We can do better, and we need your leadership to help.

 "Spring...Again, the planet turns on its great hinge, and the shell of winter splits.
 Flowers blossom, dragonflies flick on their green and purple motors, and birds grow restless as bees."
 From Seasons of the Wild - a journey through our National Wildlife Refuges with John and Karen Hollingsworth